oknoks/scaleout/README.md

 Traditional centralized AI development requires organizations to gather sensitive data in one place, leading to privacy, security, and regulatory issues.
 We solve this with federated machine learning, which allows AI training on distributed data without moving it.

 One sentence:
-Scaleout Systems delivers federated learning solutions, enabling organizations across industries to develop and deploy collaborative AI models that bring intelligence to every device, from cloud to edge, while keeping sensitive data secure and local.
+Scaleout delivers federated learning solutions, enabling organizations across industries to develop and deploy collaborative AI models that bring intelligence to every device, from cloud to edge, while keeping sensitive data secure and local.

 ## Market overview
 Federated learning is considered to be a cornerstone technology in Edge AI, a rapidly growing field that combines artificial intelligence with edge computing.